 The Executive Committee of NAWG decides what federal candidates merit consideration for contributions.

-Individuals desiring additional information on their eligibility or about the activities of Wheat-PAC may contact Jack Long at jlong@wheatworld.org.
+Individuals desiring additional information on their eligibility or about the activities of Wheat-PAC should reach out to NAWG staff in Washington, D.C.

 NAWG POLICY RESOLUTIONS